 The Phoenicians, an ancient civilization known for their maritime skills and trade networks, played a crucial role in introducing wine.
 Around 1100 BC, they established a trading post in Cádiz, Spain, marking a milestone in Spanish winemaking history.
 Through their presence and knowledge, the Phoenicians introduced new winemaking techniques and greatly contributed to the region’s wine production expansion.

 Roman Empire: Boosting Spanish Wine

 One of the most influential periods in Spanish winemaking occurred during the establishment of the Roman Empire in Spain.
 The Romans facilitated the trade and export of Spanish wines throughout their vast empire, contributing to the growth and development of the Spanish wine industry.
 The Romans recognized the quality of Spanish wines, further enhancing their reputation on an international scale.

 No discussion of Spanish wine is complete without mentioning Cava, the country’s beloved sparkling wine.
 In 1872, Josep Raventós, inspired by the Méthode Champenoise (Traditional Method) from France, produced the first bottle of Cava.
 Cava is made using this traditional method, which involves a second fermentation in the bottle to create the desired effervescence.
 This significant milestone marked the birth of Cava, a sparkling wine synonymous with celebration and enjoyment in Spain and beyond.

 5. Portugal: From Ancient Beginnings to Phoenician Influence

 Portugal, a land of stunning landscapes and rich cultural traditions, has a long and storied history when it comes to winemaking.
-Let’s delve into the intriguing timeline of Portuguese wine, from the old plantings of vines to the influence of the Phoenicians in introducing new grape varieties and winemaking techniques.
+Let’s check out the intriguing timeline of Portuguese wine, from the old plantings of vines to the influence of the Phoenicians in introducing new grape varieties and winemaking techniques.